uc-cdis/data-portal/src/Covid19Dashboard/README.md

-    type (str): one of [lineChart, barChart, image], prop (str, optional): name of a Covid19Dashboard property path (str, optional): if type==image, path can specified instead of prop layout (str, optional): one of [vertical, horizontal] for bar charts, maxItems (int, optional): for bar charts,
-    axisLabelMaxLength (int, optional): for bar charts, labels longer than this will be truncated, barColor (str, optional): for bar charts,
+    type (str): one of [lineChart, barChart, image], prop (str, optional): name of a Covid19Dashboard property path (str, optional): if type==image, path can specified instead of prop layout (str, optional, default: horizontal): one of [vertical, horizontal] for bar charts, maxItems (int, optional, default: none): for bar charts, axisLabelMaxLength (int, optional, default: none): for bar charts, labels longer than this will be truncated, axisLabelFontSize (int, optional, default: 10): for bar charts, font size to use for axis labels, barColor (str, optional): for bar charts,
     guppyConfig (optional): {
         dataType (str),